Ghost-Recon131/FP-a2-s3843790/README.md

 5. No need to account for corrupt or manually changed database: This program will likely not function properly if problematic data is directly added via modifying the database with another program.
 The program also assumes the database is not corrupted.
 If it is, it will require user intervention to replace the corrupted database.

+6. There it is not possible to set a timeframe for lockdown.
+Due to the dynamic nature of COVID lockdowns and how the Victorian government tends to change lockdown lengths; this program does not offer the admin a way to set a certain timespan for a lockdown to last.
+It will require the admin to manually cancel a lockdown once it has been lifted by the government.

 # Controllers - Shared
 Contains all the controllers used in the program